-This is why caring, composed, compassionate people can make great dental assistants.
-Being able to exhibit a calm, sympathetic and understanding composure will make you a dental assistant that is highly valued by both the doctor and patients.
+This is why caring, composed, compassionate people can be great at this job.
+Being able to exhibit a calm, sympathetic and understanding composure will make you someone that is highly valued by both the doctor and patients.

-This skill is important enough to be considered one of dental assistants duties and cannot be over-emphasized.
+This skill is important enough to be considered one of the most important duties and cannot be over-emphasized.